a-pohlman/XBee-Sniffer-Interface/README.md

 - Time Estimator (*New)

 ## Version 0.3.0
-The current release of the application as of **06/16/2026.** This version of the application has had a major UI overhaul, completing changing how the app looks and feels.
+The current release of the application as of **06/25/2026.** This version of the application has had a major UI overhaul, completely changing how the app looks and feels.
 As well as this, other known features have had quality or bug fixes to them.
 > [!WARNING]
 > The app was developed and tested using a Python 3.14 enviornment.
 If using the Python Version, and not an exectuable, it is recommended to have a Python interperter 3.10 and higher.